patricechaula/ejs-django-frontend/README.md

 `$ docker network create ejs`

-To build mysql database image. `cd` into mysql folder.
+To build mysql database image.
+Assuming you are in the root folder, `cd` into mysql folder.

 `$ cd mysql`